Lojasiewicz inequalities for maps of the 2-sphere: Introduction

 \subsection{Idea of proof}

 We follow a stategy of decomposing an almost-harmonic map into an alternating sum of almost-holomorphic and almost-antiholomorphic maps.
-The basic estimate of Topping's first theorem can be applied on each map, modulo a boundary term; the goal is to make sure that the boundary terms are taken on annuli where the holomorphic and antiholomorphic energies are comparable and bounded below by a power of the radius.
-A key observation is that in this case, the boundary term can be controlled using Topping's repulsion estimate, giving precisely a \L ojasiewicz inequality.
+The basic estimate of Topping's first theorem can be applied on each map, modulo a boundary term; the goal is to make sure that these boundary terms are taken on annuli where the holomorphic and antiholomorphic energies are comparable and bounded below by a power of the radius.
+Our analysis starts from the observation that in this case, the boundary term can be controlled using Topping's repulsion estimate, giving precisely a (pre-)\L ojasiewicz inequality.

-The main difficulty in exploiting this observation is to obtain the required lower (and upper) bounds on the holomorphic and antiholomorphic energies in the neck regions.
-These ultimately follow from a basic three-annulus estimate and its generalization to a ``multi-annulus estimate,'' needed to pass the lower bounds across ghost bubbles; however, a tricky inductive argument over the bubble tree is required to put the estimates together.
+The main difficulty in exploiting this observation is to obtain the required lower (and upper) bounds on the energy densities in the neck regions.
+These ultimately follow from a basic three-annulus estimate and its generalization to a ``multi-annulus estimate,'' needed to pass the lower bounds across ghost bubbles; however, a tricky inductive argument over the bubble tree is required to put these together.